-What Does VHS Mean?
+What Does VHS Stand For?

 VHS stands for Video Home System.
 It was developed by the Japanese electronics company JVC (Victor Company of Japan) in the mid-1970s as a consumer-level alternative to professional video recording formats.
 VHS was designed to be affordable, easy to use, and compatible with standard television sets.

 When Did VHS Come Out?

 The first VHS recorder was released in Japan in 1976, and it was soon followed by the first VHS player.
 However, VHS did not become popular in the United States until the early 1980s, when VHS tapes began to be sold and rented in video stores.
 The format was in direct competition with Betamax, a similar but incompatible video recording format developed by Sony.

 VHS vs Betamax, why VHS beat Betamax?
 Why did Betamax lose to VHS?
 Find the several answers in this article!

 VHS was invented by JVC in 1976.
 The company had previously developed a professional video recording format called U-matic, but VHS was specifically designed for home use.
 JVC also developed the VHS-C format, which was a smaller, more portable version of VHS, and the S-VHS format, which offered higher resolution and improved color accuracy.